🔎 [i]>Car & Motorcycle Research

 ✔️ Quick Vetting Checklist

-- Specialization: classic cars, vintage motorcycles, restorations, hot rods, etc.
+- Specialization: classic cars, vintage motorcycles, restorations, race vehicles, hot rods, specific marques, etc.

-- Fee structure flat rate, percentage, written report, or verbal review
+- Fee structure flat rate, hourly fee, inspection fee, or written-report fee

 Subject: Appraisal Inquiry — <Vehicle Details>